 RUN THE ENTIRE SCRIPT:

-begin; -- create variables for user / password / role / warehouse / database (needs to be uppercase for objects) set role_name = 'FIVETRAN_ROLE'; set user_name = 'FIVETRAN_USER'; set user_password = 'password123'; set warehouse_name = 'FIVETRAN_WAREHOUSE'; set database_name = 'FIVETRAN_DATABASE'; -- change role to securityadmin for user / role steps use role securityadmin; -- create role for fivetran create role if not exists identifier($role_name); grant role identifier($role_name) to role SYSADMIN; -- create a user for fivetran create user if not exists identifier($user_name) password = $user_password default_role = $role_name default_warehouse = $warehouse_name; grant role identifier($role_name) to user identifier($user_name); -- change role to sysadmin for warehouse / database steps use role sysadmin; -- create a warehouse for fivetran create warehouse if not exists identifier($warehouse_name) warehouse_size = xsmall warehouse_type = standard auto_suspend = 60 auto_resume = true initially_suspended = true; -- create database for fivetran create database if not exists identifier($database_name); -- grant fivetran role access to warehouse grant all privileges on warehouse identifier($warehouse_name) to role identifier($role_name); -- grant fivetran access to database grant all privileges on database identifier($database_name) to role identifier($role_name); commit;
+begin; -- create variables for user / password / role / warehouse / database (needs to be uppercase for objects) set role_name = 'FIVETRAN_ROLE'; set user_name = 'FIVETRAN_USER'; set user_password = 'password123'; set warehouse_name = 'FIVETRAN_WAREHOUSE'; set database_name = 'FIVETRAN_DATABASE'; -- change role to securityadmin for user / role steps use role securityadmin; -- create role for fivetran create role if not exists identifier($role_name); grant role identifier($role_name) to role SYSADMIN; -- create a user for fivetran create user if not exists identifier($user_name) password = $user_password default_role = $role_name default_warehouse = $warehouse_name; grant role identifier($role_name) to user identifier($user_name); -- change role to sysadmin for warehouse / database steps use role sysadmin; -- create a warehouse for fivetran create warehouse if not exists identifier($warehouse_name) warehouse_size = xsmall warehouse_type = standard auto_suspend = 60 auto_resume = true initially_suspended = true; -- create database for fivetran create database if not exists identifier($database_name); -- grant fivetran role access to warehouse grant USAGE on warehouse identifier($warehouse_name) to role identifier($role_name); -- grant fivetran access to database grant CREATE SCHEMA, MONITOR, USAGE on database identifier($database_name) to role identifier($role_name); commit;

 Connecting your warehouse

 After selecting Snowflake on the welcome screen, fill in the required information in the UI about:

 - Database name

 - Time zone